 That effort, which took just an extra minute to do, kicked up my customer service rating by two stars!

 For site owners, designers and non-technical folks who manage sites, image optimization is one of the easiest ways to improve load speed.
 You don’t need software development skills.
 You don’t have to touch your website hosting environment.

 Managing image file sizes is the low hanging fruit that rewards you with better conversion rates because visitors will stick around.

-Avoid FREE image optimization plugins because they aren’t good at compressing images.
+Avoid FREE image optimization plugins because they do a crappy job compressing images.
 I tested several free plugins, including WP Smush, and share my results on this blab.
-The topic is covered at 19:45.
+(The topic is covered at 19:45).

 If you’re going to use a plugin, pay for a premium version.
 Be aware that most paid versions worth using come with a monthly fee.